nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Viewing a task based on date : `view`

 Find and list all tasks with the same date as the specified date.
+Viewing via dates can help you see what's due on a certain date easily.

 * The `DATE` format `yyyy-mm-dd`.
 * The `DATE` can also be specified as `today` or `tomorrow` to search for the current or next day's tasks